kqdtran/ninjascraper/README.md

 * First, find the Department's Abbreviation Name by going to Ninja Course (http://ninjacourses.com/explore/1/).
 Those words in CAPITAL is what you need.
 Write them down.
 I'll call this [DEPARTMENT ABBV] for future reference.

-[U]Update[/U]: Also, please note that there should be no space between the Department's Abbreviation.
+**Update**: Also, please note that there should be no space between the Department's Abbreviation.
 For example, if the department is MEC ENG (Mechanical Engineering), please type without space MECENG.

 ![Department's Abbreviation](https://raw.github.com/kqdtran/ninjascraper/master/img/department_abbr.png)

 * Next, you need to know Ninja Course's Abbreviation for the Department.
 More than often, it's the same as above, for example, Business Admin = UGBA, or Math = MATH, for both cases.
 You may need to guess the abbreviation Ninja Course uses to store the exams so it may be a little annoying in this step.
 I'll name this [NINJA ABBV].

-[U]Update[/U]: I've found that Ninja's Abbv is usually a combination of the initial of every word in the department's name.
+**Update**: I've found that Ninja's Abbv is usually a combination of the initial of every word in the department's name.
 For example, Mechanical Engineering's Ninja Abbv would simply be ME, or Civil and Environmental Engineering would be CEE.

 * You will also need the course number.
 ECON 100A's course number will be simply 100A.
 Please don't forget letter like 'C' for cross-listed or 'AC' for American Culture.
 In other words, it's the class you want to download the exams for.
 [COURSE NUMBER]